Lisa Murkowski is still undecided on Kavanaugh. Alaska’s sexual assault survivors are watching.

 The case has had a devastating impact on local survivors, says Jennifer Brown, development manager for Standing Together Against Rape, an Anchorage rape crisis center.
 Brown says her organization has received an uptick in hotline calls in recent weeks, with the outcome of the Schneider case landing at the same time as the multiple sexual assault allegations against Kavanaugh.
 “A lot of [the calls] are related to people being triggered,” Brown says.
 “Our volunteer responders have done a lot of work with folks about self-care.
 But you almost can’t avoid the news.
 It’s everywhere.”

-Elizabeth Williams, an Anchorage-based social worker who is now mounting a campaign to get Alaskans to vote “no” on Judge Corey’s retention election in November, says recent news has motivated hundreds of supporters to endorse her effort online and donate money to unseat the judge.
+Elizabeth Williams, an Anchorage-based social worker who is now mounting a campaign to get Alaskans to vote “no” on Judge Corey’s retention election in November, says recent news has motivated hundreds of supporters to endorse her effort online or donate money to unseat the judge.
 “We’ve got this backdrop of just the rage of women, that I think we’ve always had,” she says.
 “But we’re channeling it.
 We’re organizing the rage of women.
 This is just a local way of doing that.”

 Since launching her campaign, Williams says she has received hundreds of Facebook messages from Alaska Native women with stories about being strangled or sexually assaulted.
 Many of the women shared the reasons why they didn’t report—often because they felt their safety as Alaska Native women wasn’t taken seriously, or that they wouldn’t be believed, or that they would be stereotyped as unreliable or poor witnesses.
 “They’re upset by the sentence, but they’re not surprised,” says Williams, who is white.
 “You can’t ignore race in this.
 I strongly believe that if I had been the victim, that man would have walked away with years in jail.”